sevi78/Galactica-RTS/Galactica-RTS-main_zoomable1.0 - Kopie/README.md

 **to start the game:**

-download the whole folder (MASTER branch!). open terminal. drag "main.py" into terminal, press enter.
+download the whole folder. open terminal. drag "main.py" into terminal, press enter.
 --- hopefully the game starts ---